-After running for a few years in my 20’s, I took some time off to focus on a career and family.
-I got back to it in 1996 at age 40, and started seriously going after the marathon distance in 2005.
-I am averaging 2 to 3 marathons per year and have 34 marathons (25 states) as of April 2019.
+After running for a few years in my 20’s, I took some time off to focus on career and family.
+I got back to it in 1996 at age 40 and started seriously going after the marathon distance in 2005.
+I try to aim for two to three marathons per year and have completed 38 marathons (28 states) as of March 2020.
 I love that the Steeplechasers have pushed me to do more racing.
-My PR’s are likely behind me, but I am focused now on maintaining and improving age-grade results.
-When I’m not training or racing, I am involved in some of the Steeplechaser races, including Race Director of the Frederick Women’s Distance Festival.
+My PRs are likely behind me, but I am focused now on maintaining and improving age-grade results.
+When I’m not training or racing, I help to coordinate the Steeplechaser races, including Race Director of the Frederick Women’s Distance Festival and the Summer Solstice 8K.

 My name is Ruth and I’m a reformed soccer player.
 Been running all my life as part of sports but have only been running races since 2007.
 I’m a running generalist… I love all distances from our decathlon track series and 1 mile races all the way up to ultra-marathons (50k and 50 miles).
 I am an original member of the Frederick Steeplechasers Racing Team since its formation.
 Since 2012, I’ve completed over 35+ races each year.
 Recent racing pursuits have included completing the MD Grand Prix RRCA race series (placing 1st in the past 2 years) and pursuing marathons in all 50 states.
 I have completed 4 trail ultra-marathons with three 50k’s-including two Catoctin 50K and two Stone Mill 50 milers.
 Of my 28 marathons, over 80% have been Boston marathon qualifiers.
 To date, I’ve run 28 marathons in 14 states .
 My favorites include the Abbott world major marathons, Berlin and 3 with time-qualifier entries for New York, Boston (5x), and Chicago (2x).
 I have competed in the National Senior games in 2022 and 2019- placing 1st in my age group in the 5k and 2nd in my age group for the 10k in 2022.
 I’m an active volunteer for the Frederick Steeplechasers including co-chairing the competition committee for 7 years.